conda-incubator/conda-pypi/docs/motivation-and-vision/existing-strategies.md

 ## Only install Python & pip inside conda environments

-In this scenario, users only  install Python and `pip` inside of a clean conda environemnt.
+In this scenario, users only  install Python and `pip` inside of a clean conda environment.
 Here, we simply use conda as an environment manager and let `pip` managed the project dependencies.

 This is what that typically looks like: